cactode/cactode.github.io/_posts/2018-01-01-vortexcannon.md

 ![](/img/projects/vortexcannon/8.jpg)

-The orfice size was calculated using the Slug Theory of vortex formation.
+The orifice size was calculated using the Slug Theory of vortex formation.
 The Microsoft papers provided some additional guidance on optimization.

 ![](/img/projects/vortexcannon/9.jpg)